Person looking at loan statements

 Here are the 401(k) loan basics you need to know:

 • Qualifications: You must also confirm that your retirement plan will let you borrow money.
-You can cross a credit check off the to-do list.
 You don’t need a credit check to receive a 401(k) loan.

 • Interest: Your retirement plan provider will determine the loan’s interest rate.
 Any interest charged on a 401(k) loan goes right back into your 401(k) savings account (unlike traditional loans where interest is the cost of borrowing).